kubernetes/kubernetes/docs/user-guide/images.md

 Google service account.
 The service account on the instance will have a `https://www.googleapis.com/auth/devstorage.read_only`, so it can pull from the project's GCR, but not push.

+### Using AWS EC2 Container Registry

+Kubernetes has native support for the [AWS EC2 Container Registry](https://aws.amazon.com/ecr/), when nodes are AWS instances.

+Simply use the full image name (e.g. `ACCOUNT.dkr.ecr.REGION.amazonaws.com/imagename:tag`) in the Pod definition.

+All users of the cluster who can create pods will be able to run pods that use any of the images in the ECR registry.

+The kubelet will fetch and periodically refresh ECR credentials.
+It needs the `ecr:GetAuthorizationToken` permission to do this.

 ### Configuring Nodes to Authenticate to a Private Repository